aether-machine/State-Space-Computer/README.md

 \frac{d^2x}{dt^2} + \omega^2 x = F(t)
 $$

 Where, ω = 2πf is the angular frequency of the sine wave.
-To solve in analog form, the second differential x'' (with respect to time) is passed through two voltage controlled integrators, comprised of a variable input gain opamp and a capacitor as a memory device, with the inversion of the x output is connected to the input to solve.
+To solve in analog form, the second differential x'' (with respect to time) is passed through two voltage controlled integrators, comprised of a variable transconductance stage, an opamp and a capacitor as a continuous memory device, with the inversion of the x output is connected to the input to solve.

 The harmonic oscillator circuit here is unique to the system, a self stablizing sine wave based around a trig identity for instant in the loop gain correction: